krlsdgzmn/agira-dapp/README.md

 **Agira** is dedicated to revolutionizing the agriculture industry by facilitating direct connections between farmers and consumers.
 With its farm listing system and blockchain-based incentives, Agira strives to provide mutual benefits for both farmers and consumers, fostering a more efficient and transparent agricultural marketplace.

-## Hackathon Entry

-This project is an entry for the [ISLACamp Hackathon](https://hackathon.islacamp.ph/).

 ## Contributing

 If you would like to contribute to Agira, please follow the standard GitHub flow: